Fixed- Vs. Adjustable-Rate Mortgage (ARM): What’s The Difference?

 There are a few key ways that ARMs and fixed-rate loans are different.
 Let’s learn more.

-ARMs have rate caps that limit the amount that your interest rate can rise in a single period and over the lifetime of your loan.
-Your loan might not increase exactly along with the market if it hits its cap.
+ARMs have rate caps that limit the amount that your interest rate can rise or drop in a single period and over the lifetime of your loan.
+Your loan might not increase or decrease exactly along with the market if it hits its cap.